brentp/brentp.github.io/README.md

-# My Blog

-A blog built with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and deployed using GitHub Actions with [mike](https://github.com/jimporter/mike).
+A static personal built with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and deployed using GitHub Actions with [mike](https://github.com/jimporter/mike).

 ## Features